OpenTreeOfLife/reference-taxonomy/doc/method/results.md

  * Number of tips: 3274406
  * Number of records with rank 'species': 3118191
  * Number of taxa with binomial name-strings: 2337337
- * Number of polysemous name-strings: 8043
+ * Number of homonym name-strings: 8043
       * of which any of the taxa is a species: 2648
       * of which any of the taxa is a genus:   5298